 - Masking – imitating speech and movements of others (real or fictional), sometimes without a deeper understanding of the silent laws of ordinary social interaction.
 This allows the masker to appear very social and verbose, but on examination this can be found to be mostly scripted, learned, and made natural seeming through practice.
 What’s frustrating is that this is a well documented behaviour of females with ASD, but only a few professionals are working to improve diagnostic processes to consider this.

 - Humanity/people as a special interest being common – this kind of seems fitting.
 I’m really interested in humans in an abstract sort of way.
 I’m intrigued by the way that people interact and instigate status games and fall in love.
 The logistics chains and complex systems we made.
 Our history and poetry and art and stories.
 The unfortunate thing is just that actually interacting with people is stressful af.

-- Communication as a jagged profile – Yeah, mood.
+- Communication as a jagged profile (meaning you can be extremely good at some parts of it and extremely bad at others, instead of uniformly “good at communication” or “bad at communication”) – Yeah, mood.
 I can host meetups and present to hundreds of people and have a good time hanging out with people one on one.
 But when there’s no roles and no structure for me to grasp onto, like at a party or in a group conversation with casual acquaintances, it’s hard for me not to feel uncomfortable and anxious.